Thursday, 5 January 2012

 However, an assault from the beaches is taking place.
 The demonstrators are trying to prevent the vessel from making the high seas.

-the Ministry of Defence Police.
-But at the Naval base, protesters are attacking the perimeter fence and the police are responding.
+Protesters are attacking the perimeter fence and the police are responding.

 Eventually, the submarine makes the oceans and dives to the deep.